Supply chain transparency

 While some apparel brands began disclosing supply chain information in the mid-1990s and early 2000s, the practice has dramatically increased over the past decade.

 Although no exact figure exists for the number of apparel brands and retailers disclosing supplier information, Fashion Revolution’s Fashion Transparency Index, which assesses and ranks the biggest fashion and apparel brands and retailers based on how much information they disclose on their suppliers, estimates that 47% of brands now disclose their manufacturing supply chain.
+For instance, Open Supply Hub has gained momentum as an open and accessible global supply chain map used by companies from diverse sectors to disclose supplier data.

 Factory disclosure supports company efforts to comply with due diligence requirements, such as the UK Modern Slavery Act and the French Duty of Vigilance law among others.

-Factory disclosure also addresses multistakeholder-driven standards such as the Transparency Pledge, an initiative of nine human and labor rights organizations, and the Corporate Human Rights Benchmark, which includes supply chain disclosure indicators used by investment managers.
+Factory disclosure also addresses multi-stakeholder-driven standards such as the Transparency Pledge, an initiative of nine human and labor rights organizations, and the Corporate Human Rights Benchmark, which includes supply chain disclosure indicators used by investment managers.

 Supply chain transparency resources

-• Other
+• Report

 Toward promoting human rights and decent working conditions in the leather supply chain